 PRIMES is registered at the german "joint body" for producers "Stiftung Elektro-Altgeräte Register" (Stiftung EAR).
 Our number is: WEEE-reg.-no. DE65549202.

-16 Declaration of incorporation for partly completed machinery according to the Machinery Directive 2006/42/EC, Annex II B
+16 Declaration of incorporation for partly completed machine

+Original Declaration of Incorporation of Partly Completed Machinery according to the Machinery Directive 2006/42/EC, Annex II B